 300 million years ago

 Late Carboniferous.
 Coal beds, which can be up to 11 to 12 meters thick, characterize the late Carboniferous.
-Early reptiles have evolved, and giant insects diversify.
+Early reptiles have evolved, and giant insects have diversified.
 The Late Carboniferous collision of Laurasia (present-day Europe, Asia, and North America) into Gondwana (present-day Africa, South America, Antarctica, Australia, and India) produced the Appalachian mountain belt of eastern North America and the Hercynian Mountains in the United Kingdom.
-A further collision of Siberia and eastern Europe created the Ural Mountains of Russia.
+A further collision of Siberia and Eastern Europe created the Ural Mountains of Russia.

 280 million years ago